-As you get older the vitreous may shrink away from the retina.
+As we get older the vitreous may shrink away from the retina.
 This may happen earlier if you are short sighted or have injured your eye.
-A PVD proably occurs in all of us.

 This shrinking process may happen rather suddenly, that is over a few days.
 This process is called a posterior vitreous detachment.

 The eye still sees well with a shrunken vitreous.The vitreous can shrink in different ways.

 First, it may shrink away from the retina, and leave the retina unaffected.
 You may not notice if this happens.

 Secondly, it may tug the retina gently.
 This may cause tiny flashes of light.
 These usually subside over a couple of weeks.

 Third, you may develop floaters.
 Tiny amounts of pigment may come off the retina, into the vitreous, and this may cause floaters.
 You may see these as a spiders web or veil over the eye.
 The floaters disappear a little, and become less noticeable, over the next few weeks or months.

 Floaters are naturally much more noticeable if you only have one good eye (and this process is happening in the good eye).